Master-Kiwi/RubiksCube/src/info.md

 Python Interpreter 3.x is required.
-It is developed on 3.7 and tested on 3.6 only *numpy* is required at the moment, all other used packages are installed with the python interpreter Windows 10 would be good as you have colored console output
+It is developed on 3.7 and tested on 3.6 only *numpy* is required at the moment, all other used packages are installed with the python interpreter Windows 10 would be good as you have colored console output pytorch, gym and tensorboard are tools for reeinforcement learning the gym environment uses graphical rendering, like other classic environments have (e.g. cartpole)

 # about the Console Output
 The output on the console is using ANSI ESC with CSI format strings.